Roma (personification): Legacy

-"As personification, as goddess or as symbol, the name Roma stretches from classical Greece to Mussolini's Fascist propaganda ...
+Ronald Mellor wrote in the introduction to his work on Roma, summing up her influence, that "As personification, as goddess or as symbol, the name Roma stretches from classical Greece to Mussolini's Fascist propaganda ...
 Roma has been seen as a goddess, a whore, a near-saint, and as the symbol of civilization itself.
 She remains the oldest continuous political-religious symbol in Western civilization."
-Ronald Mellor, Introduction, The goddess Roma.